top of page

 Q: So what's the solution?

-My ceremonies are heartfelt in all the right ways — rich with tradition that speaks to Yiayia’s memories and Nonna’s values, while still being fresh, fun, and full of personality.
-It’s the kind of balance where the elders feel seen, and you still get to have the wedding you actually want.
+My ceremonies strike a balance between tradition and personality.
+They speak to Yiayia’s memories and Nonna’s values, while still feeling fresh, relaxed and genuinely you.
+It’s about creating a ceremony where elders feel seen, without sacrificing the wedding you actually want.

 Q: We love the idea of a celebrant but still want that 'church' vibe.